 Illinois Computer Science undergraduate degree programs are accredited by ABET, which reviews college and university programs in the disciplines of applied science, computing, engineering, and engineering technology to provide assurance that quality standards are being met.
 The University of Illinois at Urbana-Champaign is accredited by the Higher Learning Commission.
 For more on this topic, including a discussion of the benefits of accreditation, please see Accreditation Information.

 Program Educational Objectives and Student Outcomes

 Our Undergraduate Program Educational Objectives are to prepare graduates who are highly sought after by employers and accepted at top graduate schools, who obtain positions in industry, government, and academia, and who distinguish themselves in leadership positions in their profession.
-Our constituents include employers nationwide, who need well-trained computer scientists; the people of Illinois, who need a strong IT workforce; graduate schools, at which our students may pursue further studies; and our own students, for whom we seek to provide an excellent CS education and opportunities for professional growth.

 By the time of graduation, our students will be able to:

 - Analyze a complex computing problem and apply principles of computing and other relevant disciplines to identify solutions.

 - Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.

 - Communicate effectively in a variety of professional contexts.

 - Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.